 where $G=(V,E)$ is the edge weighted graph associated with the bilinear function $f$.
 This graph has the vertex set $V = [n] = \{ 1,\dots, n \}$, the edge set $E= \{\{i,j\} : \, a_{ij} \neq 0\}$, and the edge weights are given by $a_{ij}$.
 Note that this construction gives a one-to-one correspondence between bilinear functions and edge weighted graphs (without loops).
 Also, $\QP = \QP(K_{n})$ where $K_{n}$ is the complete graph, and $\QP(G)$ is the projection of $\QP$ obtained by projecting out $y_{ij}$'s corresponding to $a_{ij}=0$.
 Henceforth, we express where we use $ij$ instead of $\{i,j\}$ to denote an edge when there is no danger of ambiguity.
 We call an edge $ij \in E$ \emph{positive} if $a_{ij} > 0$ and \emph{negative} if $a_{ij} < 0$.
 Abusing notation, we sometimes consider $\pi[f]$ as a function $\reals^{n+m}\to\reals$ where the value of $m$ is clear from the context (the number of edges in the graph corresponding to the considered function $f$).
 This allows us to write $\X(f)=\pi[f](\QP(G))$.

-$\QP$, and in general $\QP(G)$, has an exponential number of facets, not all of which are known and some of the known ones are NP-hard to separate \cite{deza1997geometry,letchford2014new}, and there are many graphs for which $\QP(G)$ does not have a polynomial-sized extended formulation \cite{avis2015extension}.
+The polytope $\QP$, and in general $\QP(G)$, has an exponential number of facets, not all of which are known and some of the known facets are NP-hard to separate \citep{Padberg89,deza1997geometry,letchford2014new,barahona1986cut}.
+Furthermore, there are many graphs for which $\QP(G)$ does not have a polynomial-sized extended formulation \citep{avis2015extension}.
 If we do not assume any structure on $f$ and allow $f$ to be arbitrary, then a complete characterization of $\QP(G)$ seems necessary for convexifying $f$ due to the following observation.

 \begin{remark} For every facet $\vect \alpha^T\vect x+\vect \beta^T\vect y\leq \alpha_{0}$ of $\QP(G)$ there exists a bilinear function $f$ such that $\vect \alpha^T\vect x+\vect \beta^T\vect y\leq \alpha_{0}$ is necessary to describe $\X(f)$ in the sense that $\pi[f](P)\supsetneq X(f)$ for the polytope $P$ obtained from $\QP$ by omitting $\vect \alpha^T\vect x+\vect \beta^T\vect y\leq \alpha_{0}$.
-To see this, just take $f(\vect x)=\sum_{i,j}\beta_{ij}x_ix_j$.
+To see this, just take $f(\vect x)=\sum_{ij\in E}\beta_{ij}x_ix_j$.
 Then $f(x)\leq \alpha_{0}-\vect \alpha^T\vect x$ for every $\vect x\in[0,1]^n$, but there exists $(\vect x^*,\vect y^*)\in P$ with $\vect \alpha^T\vect x^*+\vect \beta^T\vect y^*> \alpha_{0}$, and therefore $\pi[f](\vect x^*,\vect y^*)\not\in X(f)$. \end{remark}

-We mention that studying extended formulations for $\X(f)$ is beneficial not only in the context of global optimization, but also for combinatorial optimization.